 This approach helps build natural curiosity, enabling children to interact, question, connect, problem-solve, communicate and reflect.
 The level of engagement is thus high and children feel empowered to decide on their own learning and many creative and innovative ideas are derived.
 The teacher acts as a facilitator as she guides the children to find answers to their questions.

-Learning at Good Shepherd Convent Kindergarten is not confined to the classrooms.
+Learning at Good Shepherd Preschool is not confined to the classrooms.
 Field trips are organized twice a year to extend children’s knowledge and understanding in the selected theme.
 We inspire our children to learn through fun.
-At Marymount Kindergarten, we believe that experiential learning aids the children’s development both intellectually and emotionally.
+At Good Shepherd Preschool, we believe that experiential learning aids the children’s development both intellectually and emotionally.

 As such, during the year, the children visit places such as the Singapore Changi Airport, Kids Amaze, Singapore Chinese Garden, SEA Aquarium, Butterfly Park, etc.